Molly Toomey, MSW

 Most likely yes!
 But it depends on how counseling is regulated in your country.
 If you live outside of Germany, please message me what country you live in before booking your free intro call and I'll look into it.

-Note for U.S. residents: I warmly welcome clients from Connecticut, where I offer therapy as a Licensed Clinical Social Worker.
-Check out your own FAQ section here.
+_Note for U.S. residents: I warmly welcome clients from Connecticut, where I offer therapy as a Licensed Clinical Social Worker.
+Please visit my U.S. website for CT therapy clients here.

 FAQ: insurance, fees, policies

-Please contact me at least 24 hours before our scheduled session to cancel or reschedule, and your payment will be applied to the next session.
-If you cancel with less than 24 hours before the session, the fee is the cost of the session.
-But—we're all human!
-If there is an emergency or you're very sick, please contact me before the session starts and I may waive the fee or reschedule with you at my discretion.
+Please contact me at least 24 hours before the scheduled session to reschedule, and your payment will be applied to the next session (no cancellation fee).
+If you cancel less than 24 hours beforehand, the session will be charged in full (the late-cancellation fee is equal to the cost of the session).
+I may waive this at my discretion for true emergencies or if I am able to reschedule with you for the same week, pending availability.
+No-shows are charged in full.How about refunds?

 All of my services are non-refundable.
 You'll find more info on this in the consent forms I'll send you.